top of page

 Even the fussiest pancake picker will find something they love at Stack & Still, which serves almost 12 MILLION different pancake combinations as well as a ‘Signature’ menu designed by the chefs.

-And you won’t have to travel far to get your fix, as they have pancake houses across the UK with the latest opening in Leicester Square seating 200 people.
+And you won’t have to travel far to get your fix, as they have pancake houses across the UK including a behemoth in Leicester Square seating 200 people.
 Stack & Still, UK-wide locations

 Crêpeaffaire at The Hippodrome